gladwinput/HTML5Jquery1.9.1CompliantLightbox2/README.txt

 Licensed under the Creative Commons Attribution 2.5 License - http://creativecommons.org/licenses/by/2.5/
 - free for use in both personal and commercial projects
-- attribution requires leaving author name, author link, and the license info intact
+- attribution requires leaving author name, author link, and the license info intact.

 HOW TO USE: